Sohel440/Homomorphic-operation/README.md

 ## Overview ✨

 This project implements a *secure two-party basic arithmatic evaluation system* using *Homomorphic Encryption* with the use of *TenSEAL* library.
 We develop a *graphical user interface (GUI)* where a client can choose which operation it wants to perform on the server side with its dataset of items in a  secure way.
-The client encrypts its own dataset of items using any of the following schemes, i.e., *BFV encryption, **Paillier encryption,  **CKKS encryption, and sendsthe result to the server end, and finally, the server  **homomorphically evaluates the desired operation* on the encrypted data without performing any decryption.
+The client encrypts its own dataset of items using any of the following schemes, i.e., *BFV encryption, **Paillier encryption,  **CKKS encryption, and send the result to the server end, and finally, the server  **homomorphically evaluates the desired operation* on the encrypted data without performing any decryption.
 The result is then sent back to the client where it can decrypt  and get back the required result.

 ## Features 🛠️